 - Time: 7 p.m.

-- Location: This fall (October/November/December), in a reluctant but steadfast nod to social distancing, we'll be offering Headliners online via Zoom.
-Spring 2021 locations TBD.
+- Location: In a reluctant but steadfast nod to social distancing, this year's series will be offered online via Zoom

 - Connect on Facebook and Twitter: Use hashtag #UMNHeadliners

 Go beyond the spin and soundbytes when you engage with this popular series in which University scholars and researchers share firsthand knowledge of today’s most intriguing stories.
-From medical breakthroughs and culture clashes to social trends, international affairs, and more, you’ll learn the who, what, where, why, and how from an insider’s point of view and then share your insights in a moderated and lively Q&A.
+From medical breakthroughs and culture clashes to social trends, international affairs, and more, you’ll learn the who, what, where, why, and how from an insider’s point of view and then share your insights and pose your questions during a lively, moderated Q&A. Headliners is a program of Lifelong Learning.

 October 1, 7 p.m.